NickArrasate/perceptivecounseling/content/_sections/self-esteem-3-content-copy-copy.md

 <div class="col-sm-10 col-md-8 col-lg-6">
 <p dir="ltr" style="line-height: 1.38; margin-top: 0pt; margin-bottom: 0pt;"><span style="font-size: 12pt; font-family: 'Times New Roman'; background-color: transparent; font-variant-numeric: normal; font-variant-east-asian: normal; vertical-align: baseline; white-space: pre-wrap;">I offer a gentle and warm environment to explore the feelings that are coming up for you around being enough and feeling worthy. </span></p>
 <p dir="ltr" style="line-height: 1.38; margin-top: 0pt; margin-bottom: 0pt;">&nbsp;</p>
 <p dir="ltr" style="line-height: 1.38; margin-top: 0pt; margin-bottom: 0pt;"><span style="font-size: 12pt; font-family: 'Times New Roman'; background-color: transparent; font-variant-numeric: normal; font-variant-east-asian: normal; vertical-align: baseline; white-space: pre-wrap;">We collaborate together to explore grounding tools for soothing anxiety and overwhelm in the present while also exploring the root of where these beliefs and feelings come from.
-I bring creativity, humor and care for each client into this work around anxiety and self esteem. </span></p>
+I bring creativity, humor and care for each client into the room with you. </span></p>
 <p dir="ltr" style="line-height: 1.38; margin-top: 0pt; margin-bottom: 0pt;">&nbsp;</p>
 </div>
 </div>